johnfedoruk/bangular/aio/content/guide/universal.md

 [53% of mobile site visits are abandoned](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/) if pages take longer than 3 seconds to load.
 Your app may have to launch faster to engage these users before they decide to do something else.

-With Angular Universal, you can generate landing pages for the app that look like the complete app.
+With Bangular Universal, you can generate landing pages for the app that look like the complete app.
 The pages are pure HTML, and can display even if JavaScript is disabled.
 The pages do not handle browser events, but they _do_ support navigation through the site using [routerLink](guide/router.html#router-link).

 In practice, you'll serve a static version of the landing page to hold the user's attention.
-At the same time, you'll load the full Angular app behind it in the manner [explained below](#transition).
+At the same time, you'll load the full Bangular app behind it in the manner [explained below](#transition).
 The user perceives near-instant performance from the landing page and gets the full interactive experience after the full app loads.